Tuesday, December 6, 2022

 Orange Ones are pretty similar.
 Both old boys are gaffe-pronehandsysenile false populists with hair issues.
 They're both obsessed with IQ scores and crowd sizes.
 They're so similar that it's difficult to distinguish their statements from one another, hence there is a Trump or Biden quote quiz.

-They make absurd boasts about their abilities, support, or accomplishments.
+They both make absurd boasts about their abilities, support, or accomplishments.
 Trump trumpets that he has a “great relationship with the blacks,” while Biden brags he has the “most progressive record of anyone running.”
 Time after time, they say strange things that would make a cat laugh.

 Also, both seem loath to make sincere apologies, which is often a non-issue because angrily doubling-down (frequently incoherently) is their favorite response to criticism so it rarely gets to the non-apology point.